Categories: News

 Apple is in talks with the Indian government to manufacture products in the country.
 The company is asking the Indian government for financial incentives to make its products in India, two senior government officials told the The Wall Street Journal.

-The report corroborates what the Press Trust of India, a leading news wire service, published last month: that Apple had written letter to the federal government in India outlining its plans to seek financial incentives as it strives to gain marketshare in a country where 97 percent of all smartphones run Android.
+The report corroborates what the Press Trust of India, a leading news wire service, published last month: that Apple had written a letter to the federal government in India outlining its plans to seek financial incentives as it strives to gain marketshare in a country where 97 percent of all smartphones run Android.

 Apple did not respond to BuzzFeed News' request for comment.